 Biomechanics do matter sometimes.

 For instance, it is an anatomical fact that women have larger, stronger posterior lumbar joints,43 which is almost certainly a biomechanical feature that has evolved to cope with fairly major combined stresses of a large, awkwardly off-centre weight and leaning backwards to keep from falling over.
-This pretty strongly suggests that women without weaker spines, over the aeons, often failed to successfully carry their babies to term because the strain was debilitating.
+This pretty strongly suggests that women with weaker spines, over the aeons, often failed to carry their babies to term because the strain was debilitating.

 What are the odds that this evolutionary adaptation makes women immune to the back strain caused by pregnancy?
 Well … nil!
 Even today, even with tougher spines, pregnant women suffer increased rates of low back pain.